tkiat/my-writings-public/blog/software/app-and-os/xmonad-intro.md

-# xmonad: How to Install and Configure this Minimal Window Manager
+# xmonad: An Excellent Window Manager

-xmonad is a dynamic window manager for X window system inspired by dwm but it is written in Haskell instead of C. It is similar to dwm, though I prefer xmonad because the window fits the screen just perfectly on my X200 unlike some noticeable gaps in my dwm.
+xmonad is a dynamic window manager for X window system inspired by dwm but it is written in Haskell instead of C. It is similar to dwm, though I prefer xmonad because I prefer Haskell.
 I would recommend anyone to look at a [Distrotube video](https://www.youtube.com/watch?v=3noK4GTmyMw) for the introduction.

 ## Do You Need to Know Haskell to Use xmonad?